Charles Poyen: Lecturing

 Poyen said that his effect on patients differed: sometimes they felt calmer, sometimes more agitated, sometimes hot or cold, sometimes there was pain.
 But "[a]lmost always the patient feels relieved of his usual pain, and sometimes the symptoms of the existing sickness cease as by a charm."
 Poyen believed this demonstrated the existence of a "magnetical agent".

 The BMSJ described Poyen: "In person, Dr. Poyen was of a middle height; rather slender, yet well formed.
 Nearly one half of his face was covered, or rather discolored, by a naevus, of a dark-red hue, which greatly modified the natural expression.
 The cranial region for firmness was raised quite high enough to indicate obstinacy.
 He was habitually grave, thoughtful, industrious and studious, but not a close reasoner, nor by any means an original or profound thinker.
 Whatever was marvellous or extraordinary engaged his earnest consideration, particularly if it could be dragged into the service of the dearest of all interests—animal magnetism."

-Among those listening to Poyen lecture in 1837 in Belfast, Maine, was Phineas Parkhurst Quimby, at the time a watchmaker, later a self-described "mentalist" and founder of the New Thought movement.
-(In the 1860s Quimbly strongly influenced Mary Baker Eddy, the founder of Christian Science, who believed he had healed her.)
+Among those listening to Poyen lecture in 1836 in Bangor, Maine, was Phineas Parkhurst Quimby, at the time a watchmaker, later a self-described "mentalist" who influenced the New Thought movement.
 According to Willa Cather and Georgine Milmine, writing for McClure's in 1907, Quimby was so excited by Poyen's lectures that he "followed him from town to town".
-Quimby hired an assistant, Lucius Burkmar, and from 1843–1847 put him in trances in front of audiences; Burkmar would purport to read minds and diagnose the audience's illnesses.
-Later, when he had changed his mind about mesmerism, deciding instead that he was witnessing the power of suggestion, Quimby said he had heard just one of Poyen's lectures and had "pronounced it a humbug as a matter of course".
+However there is no record of Quimby following Poyen or seeing more than one or his lectures.
+Quimby himself wrote he had heard just one of Poyen's lectures and had "pronounced it a humbug as a matter of course" describing Poyen as someone "who did not appear to be highly blest with the powers of magnetising".
+Later Quimby hired an assistant, Lucius Burkmar, and from 1843–1847 put him in trances in front of audiences; Burkmar would purport to read minds and diagnose the audience's illnesses.